Table of Content

 - In the third scenario check the maximum number of users it can manage before the application breaks.

-- Also, if the application is under stress, examine the application’s and database server’s CPU and memory utilization, how it works with critical data.
+- Also, if the application is under stress, examine the application’s and database server’s CPU and memory utilization, and how it works with critical data.

 - In the last test scenarios, check the time when concurrent writing and reading of the database take place and execute tests.